opus-research/jgit/Documentation/technical/reftable.md

     this_name = prior_name[0..prefix_length] + suffix

-The `suffix_length` value provides the number of bytes to copy from `suffix` to complete the reference name.
+The `suffix_length` value provides the number of bytes available in `suffix` to copy from `suffix` to complete the reference name.

 The `value` follows.
 Its format is determined by `value_type`, one of the following: